-- 2.3.1 The Board of Examiners decides by simple majority of votes.
-If there is an equal division of votes, the chair has the casting vote. - 2.3.2 The Board of Examiners can mandate its members, or other parties whose position qualifies them to do this, in writing to take certain decision.
+- 2.3.2 The Board of examiners can mandate its members, or other parties whose position qualifies them to do this, in writing to take certain decision.
 The Board of Examiners can provide the mandated member(s) with instructions on how to exercise the mandated power. - 2.3.3 Mandated members take decisions on the basis of the OER, the present Rules and Regulations and previously formulated policy, and render account for their actions.
 The method of rendering account will be established in advance.
-Where there is any divergence from previously formulated policy, the full Board of Examiners will decide. - 2.3.4 The Board of Examiners will decide within six weeks (i.e. 30 working days) after receiving a student's request, unless stated otherwise or if the request is not complete. - 2.3.5 The Board of Examiners' decisions are signed by the official secretary on behalf of the chair or deputy chair. - 2.3.6 In principle, decisions regarding Article 2.2.2 subs a, b c and d and decisions that concern changes in policy are taken by the Board of Examiners.
-All other decisions may be taken by the Executive Committee. - 2.3.7 The Board of Examiners has in any case established the following:

-- a. the composition of the Board of Examiners;

-- b. the duties, powers and responsibilities of the chair, deputy chair, other members and official secretary;

-- c. the duties that are mandated to the various members and to whom these duties have been mandated, including the method of rendering account for decision-making;

-- d. the frequency of meetings, public access and confidentiality;

-- e. the method of reporting and archiving of meetings and decisions

-- f. internal procedures relating to:

-- the appointment of examiners;

-- assuring the quality of examinations;

-- requests for exemption;
+Where there is any divergence from previously formulated policy, the full Board of Examiners will decide. - 2.3.4 The Board of Examiners will decide within 30 working days after receiving a student's request, unless stated otherwise or if the request is not complete. - 2.3.5 The Board of Examiners' decisions are signed by the official secretary on behalf of the chair or deputy chair. - 2.3.6 In principle, decisions regarding Article 2.2.2 subs a, b c and d and decisions that concern changes in policy are taken by the Board of Examiners.
+All other decisions may be taken by the Executive Committee. - 2.3.7 The Board of Examiners has in any case established the following: - a. the composition of the Board of Examiners; - b. the duties, powers and responsibilities of the chair, deputy chair, other members and official secretary; - c. the duties that are mandated to the various members and to whom these duties have been mandated, including the method of rendering account for decision-making; - d. the frequency of meetings, public access and confidentiality; - e. the method of reporting and archiving of meetings and decisions - f. internal procedures relating to: - the appointment of examiners; - assuring the quality of examinations; - requests for exemption; - fraud: - the binding study advice (BSA); - the study progress decision (MoMi); - the recording of the members' signatures.

-- fraud;

-- the binding study advice (BSA);

-- the recording of the members' signatures.